Edinburgh-College-of-Art/first-repo/README.md

 # Chapter 1

-in my younger and more fomrative years my father hagevb me some adivce....
+In my younger and more formative years my father gave me some advice, which I've been truning over in my mind ever since.

 # final Chapter